federic000/evpn-lab/README.md

 ![the diagram shows the idea](./pictures/slide4.png)

-these are the services already configured in the configuration, a L2 point to point and a L3 EVPN based service
+these are the services already provided in the configuration, a L2 point to point and a L3 EVPN-based service

 ![the diagram shows the idea](./pictures/slide5.png)

 wireshark pcap evpn_l2.pcap shows EVPN route-type 2 exchange

 ![the diagram shows the idea](./pictures/slide6.png)

 wireshark pcap evpn_l3.pcap shows EVPN route-type 5 exchange